 Program Website: Sport Studies

-Associated Department: Department of Finance and Economics
+Associated Department: Department of Marketing, Advertising, and Legal Studies

 Sport Studies Minor Requirements